- Can I add water to the Vitalin Super Premium Life Stage Range products?

 Please note that when introducing a new Vitalin product into your dog’s diet we advise that this is done gradually over a period of 5-10 days until it replaces all other food in order to prevent any potential digestive upset.
 Further guidance on how to switch products is available in the feeding advice section of the website.

-Both the Vitalin Adult and Vitalin Sensitive can be fed to adult dogs, from 1 year onwards.
-The Vitalin Adult is a cereal free, chicken and potato food, whilst the Vitalin Sensitive is a wheat gluten free, lamb and rice food.
+Vitalin Adult and can be fed to adult dogs, from 1 year onwards.
+The Vitalin Adult is a grain-free, chicken or duck and potato food or wheat gluten free, lamb and rice food.
 The product you select will depend on your dog’s feeding preferences and whether they have any food allergies or intolerances.
-The Vitalin Sensitive is higher in protein and oil when compared to the Vitalin Adult and is therefore recommended for more active dogs and/or those with fussy eating habits.
+The Lamb & Rice is higher in protein and oil and is therefore recommended for more active dogs and/or those with fussy eating habits.

 The use of high quality proteins & oils, easily digestible carbohydrates and botanicals in the Vitalin Super Premium Life Stage Range makes all of these foods highly palatable.
 This can be further enhanced by soaking the kibble in a little warm water to help release the natural aromas.
-In particular, we would recommend the Vitalin Sensitive.
 The benefit of feeding this product is that because it is higher in protein and oil than some foods, dogs will not need to eat as much to receive a sufficient amount of energy and nutrients.
 They may also find this product more palatable if they have only been offered more widely available beef or chicken based recipes in the past.

 However, fussy eating is sometimes a behavioural issue that requires modification.
 It is a good idea to combat this, as it avoids making frequent changes to a dog’s diet, which can cause upset to the digestive system.
 Please contact your vet for advice on approaches to tackling this.
 They will also be able to rule out any underlying medical conditions first.